olipemil/cogito-website/tutorial/index.md

 <h3 id="COGITO">Run COGITO</h3>

 COGITO reads the INCAR, POSCAR, POTCAR, and WAVECAR files from the VASP calculation.
-The only required input when calling the COGITOmain class from the user is if the VASP calculation has ISPIN=2 set spin_polar=True.
-Otherwise, just pass the directory and let the default values handle everything!

-COGITO generates the atomic basis and save the tight binding model in three files which will be used to initialize the next step.

-* tb_input.txt
-* TBparams.txt
-* overlaps.txt

 Step 1: Install COGITO from link<br>
 Run the code below.
 Because this is a private repository, you will need to use the key I sent via email.